 If family isn’t available and funds are running low, a reciprocal agreement with another family may be your best choice: We’ll take yours if you’ll take ours.
 This works best close to the actual holiday so that everything is home from the stores and ready to wrap.

 If the youngster hasn’t started babysitting by herself yet, she’ll get a lot of experience while being supervised by an adult, and she won’t charge nearly what a teenager with a driver’s license may.
 The grandparents will be spared some of the more physical aspects of caring for your children—lifting into cribs and high chairs, for example.
-These same preteens can be excellent help for you while you’re trying to accomplish those last-minute items at home.
+These same preteens can be an excellent help for you while you’re trying to accomplish those last-minute items at home.

 There may be a mom in your neighborhood who would love to send her 10 and 12-year-olds over to your house.
 That way the mother will get some time alone, while her kids will entertain your multiples.
 In return, you get some free help and an opportunity to sneak off and wrap last-minute packages.

 Nancy A. Moeller of Atlanta, Georgia is a stay-at-home mom and freelance writer.
 She is a mother of triplet boys.